rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 		sudo ap   install leiningen

-After all this AI Lab symbolic software was thoroughly tested, activities focused on running and testing the Orin-updated NVIDIA  “Hello AI World” machine vision deep learning software suite.
+After all this AI Lab symbolic software was thoroughly run-tested, activities focused on running and testing the Orin-updated NVIDIA  “Hello AI World” machine vision deep learning software suite.

 Keeping with the direct-Edge software download theme,these were downloaded/cloned from https://github.com/dusty-nv/jetson-inference